razz1000/Remake-of-GOGcom/README.md

 # Remake-of-GOGcom
-this was a remake of the Gog.com gaming website.
+This was a remake of the Gog.com gaming website using Bootstrap.

-Using Bootstrap.